postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

     url: "/docs/postman/design-and-develop-apis/managing-apis/"
 ---

 You can design your API directly in Postman using the API Builder.
-By defining your schema in __APIs__ on the left of the Postman app, your specification can act as the single source of truth for your API project.
+By defining your schema in __APIs__ on the left of Postman, your specification can act as the single source of truth for your API project.
 The API Builder supports API-first development by allowing you to generate collections from your schema and build your development and testing from there.

 [![API Builder](https://assets.postman.com/postman-docs/api-builder-overview.jpg)](https://assets.postman.com/postman-docs/api-builder-overview.jpg)